 Keeping the above point in mind, let’s understand the reason why customers stop using your product.

 The early stage of the product life cycle might confront certain obvious problems that need to be finetuned.
 But failing to address those issues is definitely not a good sign.
-Hence, Agile/Scrum development process can help deal with these issues in a quick and iterative way to keep customers from going away and to retain them with timely customer service.
+Hence, the Agile/Scrum development process can help deal with these issues in a quick and iterative way to keep customers from going away and to retain them with timely customer service.

 Lack of Post-Sale Communication

 Imagine this scenario.
 You have a perfect pitch, your pricing is set right, you are constantly updating your software, and your business is doing well.
 But, then, suddenly something new from the competitor, which happens to be your niche area, comes along.
 It might happen that this ‘something new’ is addressing your customer requirements in a better way and is getting a lot of your clients’ attention.
 This proves to be pretty detrimental for your own brand.
-However, this scenario can be avoided if you follow and adhere to a strategic customer communication and engagement process to constantly converse and interact with them about understanding their business goals and pain points and suggesting them how to mitigate those using your product in a successful manner.
+However, this scenario can be avoided if you follow and adhere to a strategic customer communication and engagement process to constantly converse and interact with them about understanding their business goals and pain points and suggesting to them how to mitigate those using your product in a successful manner.
 An enduring customer communication system has a positive influence on your customer lifetime value – both in terms of permanency with the initial purchase and the ability for add-on sales in the future.

 They say experience is nothing, but our summary of committed mistakes.
 Hence, it’s OK to make mistakes, unless and until we get the right lessons out of them.
 We tried to bring to you this topic to help you avoid some major afflictions of SaaS product launch, along with the best possible ways to eliminate them with the correct steps to keep marching ahead towards growth.
-The best part is that we have gathered all these insights from our very own experiences, observations, failures and achievements.
+The best part is that we have gathered all these insights from our very own experiences, observations, failures, and achievements.